Pause carousel

 The University Court approves the overall pay and grading framework.
 The Executive Group is responsible for implementing the framework and approving pay uplifts and minor amendments as required.

 All staff will be appointed to the salary scales approved by the University Court and in accordance with appropriate conditions of service.
-All letters of appointment shall be issued by the People Services Directorate.
+All letters of appointment shall be issued by the People and Organisational Development Directorate.

 Salaries and other benefits for the Executive Group and the principles for determining the salaries of other staff paid in the discretionary range of the national salary scale will be determined by the Remuneration Committee appointed by the University Court.